-The Weymouth College 4 Learning website will help you find funding to support you through education and training.
-Whether you are taking your first steps into Further Education, continuing on with your Higher Education studies, or looking for financial assistance to help you make a new start by re-skilling, this website will help you access the financial support you need whilst you learn.
+Whether you are taking your first steps into Further Education, continuing on with your Higher Education studies, or looking for financial assistance to help you make a new start by re-skilling, these pages will help you access the financial support you need whilst you learn.

 16-18 Year Olds – Free Tuition

 If you are aged under 19 as of 31st August on the year of enrolment, the courses are FREE.
 There are a few exceptions, such as international students from overseas, but we will inform you if you fall into one of these categories.

 The employer/sponsor must sign a College Employer/Sponsor Payment Form (available from the Information Centre on 01305 208808).
 Once this has been received, we will raise an invoice for the amount due.
 Once the candidate has enrolled no refund can be made, however another candidate can be submitted anytime up until the start date of the course.

 If you are aged 19 and over as of the 1st September on the year of enrolment and fall into one of the following categories, the course will be FREE of charge.
 For full terms and conditions, please click here.

 - Learners aged 19-23 who are enrolling at Entry Level or Level 1, who have not already achieved a full Level 2 qualification, and are using this course as a route to gaining a full Level 2.
 (Please note this does not apply to or include repeat qualifications at the same level).

 - Learners aged 19-23 studying for their first full Level 2 qualification